 The International Society for Design and Development in Education (ISDDE) has awarded the prestigious Prize for Excellence in Educational Design to the value of $5,000 to Joseph Krajcik , Lappan-Phillips Professor of Science Education at Michigan State University, USA.
 Professor Krajcik is an expert designer of instructional materials.
 He leads the CREATE for STEM Institute, a joint institute between the College of Natural Science and the College of Education at Michigan State and has been a pioneering leader in STEM (Science, Technology, Engineering and Mathematics) education for decades with his impact acknowledged globally

-The Prize will be presented to Professor Krajcik at ISDDE’s virtual conference on Wednesday 24th March 2021.
+The Prize was presented to Professor Krajcik at ISDDE’s virtual conference in March 2021.
 Details about this unique event can be found here,

 ISDDE gratefully acknowledges the Bell Burkhardt Daro Shell Centre Trust which funds the award.

 Virtual Conference – March 24, 2021

 ISDDE (the International Society for Design and Development in Education) held their first online international day conference on Wednesday March 24th, 2021.
 It was a great success!
 It:

 was hosted in three phases across 24 hours with contributions from Far East, Europe/Africa and Americas time zones;